Visual merchandising: Techniques

-Visual merchandising supports retail sales by creating an appealing and enticing environment for the customer that will maximize company growth and profit by educating the customer with strategic product placement that highlights and stretches the brand image.
+Visual merchandising supports retail sales by creating an environment for the customer.
+It supports company growth and profit by educating the customer through strategic product placement that highlights and reinforces the brand image.
 Detail is retail.

 For retailers to gain a competitive advantage in the marketplace, visual merchandising is an important factor and an effective way of adding value to their brand.
 Visual merchandising communicates with customers through elements that stimulate their senses, such as lighting, music, aromas, and television screens.
 The environment in which a consumer is in can influence the purchasing decisions they make.
 Research shows that stores that do not communicate well with their customers, such as the retail store having a poor layout, can cause customers to incur psychic costs, and may lead to customers being deterred from shopping again as overall shopping pleasure has been reduced.
 The physical environment is a primary objective in communicating with customers in retail.
 Research from Thaler shows that consumers are more willing to pay a higher price for a product if the product is purchased in a more favourable environment.
 This makes customers become more accepting of the higher price, rather than if it were to be sold in an old rundown store.
 Customers can form an important bias of the merchandise quality based on the retail store design environment, and even factors such as employee's interpersonal skills and how they are treated.

 Visual merchandising builds upon or augments the retail design of a store.
 It is one of the final stages in setting out a store in a way customers find attractive and appealing.